andrewmilligan/slant/slant/dataviz/stories/climate_change.markdown

 {@graph
   img_path = "dataviz/images/co2_timeseries.svg"
-  footnote = "In grey are the individual measurements; in red the trend with
+  footnote = "In gray are the individual measurements; in red the trend with
     seasonal cycles removed.
 These data were collected at the Mauna Loa Observatory in Hawaii.
 Get the data and code used [here](https://github.com/slantedlabs/nasa_climate_change_data).
 See more